 Based on analysis of population pharmacokinetics, oral clearance (CL/F) is, on average, 20% higher in black transplant patients.

-Based on exposure-efficacy and exposure-safety analyses of clinical trials and using an LC/MS/MS assay method, kidney transplant patients achieving everolimus whole blood trough concentrations ≥ 3.0 ng/mL have been found to have a lower incidence of treated biopsy-proven acute rejection compared with patients whose trough concentrations were below 3.0 ng/mL.
-Patients who attained everolimus trough concentrations within the range of 6 to 12 ng/mL had similar efficacy and more adverse reactions than patients who attained lower trough concentrations between 3 to 8 ng/mL.
-[See DOSAGE AND ADMINISTRATION]
+Based on exposure-efficacy and exposure-safety analyses of clinical trials and using an LC/MS/MS assay method, kidney transplant patients achieving everolimus whole blood trough concentrations greater than or equal to 3.0 ng/mL have been found to have a lower incidence of treated biopsy-proven acute rejection compared with patients whose trough concentrations were below 3.0 ng/mL.
+Patients who attained everolimus trough concentrations within the range of 6 to 12 ng/mL had similar efficacy and more adverse reactions than patients who attained lower trough concentrations between 3 to 8 ng/mL [see DOSAGE AND ADMINISTRATION].

-In the liver clinical trial [See Clinical Studies] Zortress dosing was initiated after 30 days following transplantation.
+In the liver clinical trial [see Clinical Studies], Zortress dosing was initiated after 30 days following transplantation.
 Whole blood trough everolimus concentrations were measured within 5 days after first dose, followed by weekly intervals for 3 to 4 weeks, and then monthly thereafter.
 Approximately 49%, 37%, and 18% of patients, respectively, were below 3 ng/mL at 1, 2, and 4 weeks after initiation of Zortress dosing.
-The majority of patients (approximately 70 to 80%) had everolimus trough blood concentrations within the target range of 3-8 ng/mL after Month 2 through Month 12.
+The majority of patients (approximately 80%) had everolimus trough blood concentrations within the target range of 3 to 8 ng/mL from Month 2 through Month 24 posttransplant.

 Table 5: Cyclosporine Trough Concentrations Over 12

-Months – Kidney Study Median Values (ng/mL) with 10th and 90th
+Months Posttransplant - Kidney Study Median Values (ng/mL) with 10th and 90th Percentiles

 |Treatment group||Visit||N||Target (ng/mL)||Median||10th Percentile||90th Percentile|